innofactororg/bicep-action/.azuredevops/README.md

 - **template**: The template address.
 A path or URI to a file or a template spec resource id.

 - **template_parameters**: Deployment parameter values.
 Either a path, URI, JSON string, or `<KEY=VALUE>` pairs.

+- **version_action**: The version of the bicep-action scripts to use.
+See <https://github.com/innofactororg/bicep-action/tags>.

 - **version_ace_tool**: Azure Cost Estimator version.
 The version to use for cost estimation.
 See versions at <https://github.com/TheCloudTheory/arm-estimator/releases>